‘Just why the hell am I doing this?’

 UFO Dad, was commended in the Yeovil Literary Prize.
 Read it in the Yeovil Literary Prize Anthology.

-My story Sea Gift has been shortlisted for this year’s Bristol Prize and will be published in the ninth anthology in October.
+My story Sea Gift was shortlisted for the 2016 Bristol Prize and was published in the ninth anthology.